ckeditor/ckeditor5/docs/features/toolbar.md

 #### Customizing the tooltip

 By default, the tooltip of the button shares its text with the label.
-You can customize it to better describe your dropdown and make it more accessible by using the `tooltip` property ({@link module:ui/button/buttonview~ButtonView#tooltip learn more}):
+You can customize it to better describe your dropdown and make it more accessible by using the {@link module:ui/button/buttonview~ButtonView#tooltip `tooltip`} property:

 ```js
 toolbar: [